Medicare Open Enrollment: What Seniors and Their Families Need to Know

 There are a few steps all Medicare beneficiaries should take to ensure that they make the most of the Open Enrollment period:

 Understand and assess your current coverage.
 Review your current policy benefits, keeping in mind any changes that may soon be made.
-Reflect on what your medical needs will be for the coming year, including prescriptions, and assess whether your current coverage adequately provides for your needs in a cost-effective manner.
+Reflect on what your medical needs are likely to be for the coming year, including prescriptions, and assess whether your current coverage adequately provides for your needs in a cost-effective manner.
 You may find that paying a little more up front in premium can save you costs in the long-run, or on the other hand, you might decide that the benefits of your plan far exceed your current and anticipated needs.

 Florida’s SHINE Program

 Need help reviewing your current plans and choosing a new one?
 Be sure to take advantage of Florida’s SHINE Program, a FREE service of the Florida Department of Elder Affairs and your local Area Agency on Aging.
 SHINE (Serving Health Insurance Needs of Elders) provides health insurance information and unbiased, confidential counseling to Medicare beneficiaries, their families, and caregivers.
 The program’s website offers a number of free, downloadable resources to help beneficiaries understand Medicare, the enrollment process, and various coverage choices.
-To access the SHINE Program’s free counseling services in Polk County, call 1-800-336-2226 or visit their website to view the available counseling sites in Polk County.
+To access the SHINE Program’s free counseling services in Polk County, call 1-800-963-5337 or visit their website to view the available counseling sites in Polk County.

 Beware of Scams